-Last month The New York Times accused Lilly of keeping information about Zyprexa’s links to obesity and diabetes away from doctors.
+This month The New York Times accused Lilly of keeping information about Zyprexa’s links to obesity and diabetes away from doctors.
 The allegations were based on documents given to the newspaper by a lawyer representing mentally ill patients.
 Lilly defended Zyprexa’s safety and called the release of the documents illegal.

 Zyprexa, which had 2005 US sales of $2.5 billion, was America’s best-selling antipsychotic in 2004 but was edged out by AstraZeneca’s Seroquel last year, according to IMS Health.